Yasi92/Buno-Coffee/README.md

 ![menu](wireframes/screenshots/menu.png)
 * Menu page
    * The menu page lists the product names, prices, and an expansion of the ingredients of each item.
+   * Each table will be displayed on a separate level on Ipad and mobile devices for responsiveness reasons.